JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 ![ ](.tutorial/udonauth-2.png)

 1. Assume you have set up Udon Auth in your scene, select the lock panel, click + button at custom callbacks field.
-2. Find the "Player List Queue Handler" inside the player, drag it to custom callbacks field.
+2. Find the "Playlist Queue Handler" inside the player, drag it to custom callbacks field.
-3. Select "Player List Queue Handler"
+3. Select "Playlist Queue Handler"
 4. Enable "Lock" option.

-In the other hand, you can program your own locks instead of using my paid asset, just send the `_OnUnlock` custom event to the Udon attached on Player List Queue Handler, and it will become unlocked.
+In the other hand, you can program your own locks instead of using my paid asset, just send the `_OnUnlock` custom event to the Udon attached on Playlist Queue Handler, and it will become unlocked.

 ### Audio Link
 This player provides basic integration to Audio Link, basic setup please refer to the "Audio Link" option above.